 Q: There is an ongoing debate as to whether spiritual seekers need teachers to reach enlightenment, or whether they can find the way on their own.
 What do you think?

 I’ll give the short answer first and then go into a more full explanation.
-The answer is no, you can’t reach enlightenment without a teacher.
-Absolutely all people who have reached full permanent enlightenment had a teacher of some kind.
-Whether that teacher was a stranger they met on the road, or a book they read, or a spiritually like-minded community of other seekers, or a formal teacher, enlightenment doesn’t happen in a vacuum.
+The answer is no; you can’t reach enlightenment without a teacher.
+Absolutely, all people who have reached full permanent enlightenment had a teacher of some kind.
+Whether that teacher was a stranger they met on the road, a book they read, or a spiritually like-minded community of other seekers or a formal teacher, enlightenment doesn’t happen in a vacuum.
 There has to be a catalyst or trigger.

 That’s a pretty bold statement to make, so let me back up and explain.

 First, enlightenment is a term with many different meanings depending on the context and tradition it’s used in.
 For our purposes, we’ll define enlightenment as a state of full spiritual awakening.

 In some traditions, such as Buddhism, a physically present guru or spiritual teacher may be seen as helpful in guiding a person towards enlightenment.
 However, in other traditions, enlightenment may be seen as something that can be achieved through individual effort or practice.
 So it largely depends on the belief system the seeker is operating from.

 In the West, it seems popular these days to reject gurus and teachers.
 Especially in light of all the news that so many teachers turn out to be scammers of one kind or another.
 So the preference of many seems to be to read and study on their own.